Understanding Taxation of Intangibles: Definitions and Global Impact on Developing Countries

 What Are Intangible Assets?

-Defining intangible assets such as software, trademarks, intellectual property, and patents.
+Definition of intangible assets such as software, trademarks, intellectual property, and patents.

 The role of intangible assets in increasing company value and global business operations.